Her Breasts Were Too Small: Why A Dose of Feminism is Good for Writers

 The transformative power of fiction is real, but it's often expressed in sentimental language.
 When I read a book that transforms me, I am transformed because I am jolted out of the comfortable little bed of prejudices I was given and I realize that it's not so bad sleeping on the floor for a while.
 And nowadays, when the question of the gap between genders is pressing and exceptionally fraught, I not-so-humbly urge writers to think through the basics that are not taught by how-to columns on writing.
 You can write a good thriller by following the advice of the pros, of course, but you can write an even better book if you break out of the givens of life: whichever side of the debate you end up on, whether you think we're biologically programmed to behave like men and women, or you think we're all just following codes and behaving as we were taught to behave from a young age, your fiction will surely gain psychological depth if you can think through some of these issues.
 Otherwise, you could end up being that guy who always writes women characters as if he hasn't had sex in five years, or you could end up that woman who is quite honestly convinced that all men are bastards and whose male characters are all greedy disappointing bastards.
 See how I stereotype?
 Nobody wants to be that guy, that gal.
 Stereotypes have the power to forge allegiances to characters before we've even had a chance to see them doing anything of importance.

-When I half-unthinkingly said that you can't be a serious male writer without being a feminist today, I wasn't joking but I wasn't completely serious at a literal level.
-What's important in that little bit of provocation is the emphasis on the writer taking the idea of otherness more seriously.
+When I half-unthinkingly said that you can't be a serious male writer without being a feminist today, I wasn't joking but I wasn't completely serious.
+What I thought was important in that little bit of provocation was the emphasis on the writer taking the idea of otherness more seriously.
 While some will argue we're too obsessed with otherness at the moment, in the academies and in political discourse, I still maintain the best psychological portraits in literature are those that manage to get you thinking about the person being described in their individuality above anything else.
 If I start writing a story about a woman, and constantly draw attention to how well I know women by talking about specifically "feminine" problems, I'm probably not going to do very well.
 Probably — there will be exceptions.
 But the likelihood is that I'm going to end up nauseating my readers, whose responses will vary from the impatient (why the fuck does this guy want to impress me with his knowledge of women so badly?) to the amused (does he really think all a woman thinks about is X or Y?) to the outraged (how dare he imply that she did this morally questionable thing because of her specifically feminine insecurity?).

 What can breasts tell us about an author?

-Haruki Murakami's 1Q84 made me laugh in despair whenever it was clear that Murakami was converting his sexual frustration into "feminine understanding" — look at this example.
+Haruki Murakami's 1Q84 made me laugh in despair whenever it seemed that Murakami was converting his sexual frustration into "feminine understanding" — look at this example.
 Women usually have breasts, so Murakami does this kind of thing all the time — get ready for an onslaught:

 Tamaki was small and a bit plump with large breasts.
 Aomame was taller, lean and muscular, with smaller breasts.